stormpath/stormpath-documentation/source/multitenancy.rst

 **Groups**

 Groups must always belong to a Directory, but they are otherwise very flexible.
 Specifically, they have two functions worth mentioning in this context.

-First of all, Groups can be the primary account store for your Organization: So you could have one Directory for your application, and then one Group for each tenant Organization.
+- First of all, Groups can be the primary Account Store for your Organization: So you could have one Directory for your application, and then one Group for each tenant Organization.
 More on this :ref:`below <multitenancy-strategies>`.
-Secondly, Groups can also be used to model user roles, like an "admin" user role.
+- Secondly, Groups can also be used to model user roles, like an "admin" user role.
 Below you can find a simple diagram with a Group being used both to model a tenant and a role:

 .. figure:: images/multitenancy/simple_ERD_TpG.png
   :align: center